Floating Filter Component

-The simple provided filters (text, string, date) provide the following methods that the corresponding provided floating filters then call.
+The simple provided filters (Text, Number, Date) provide methods that the corresponding provided floating filters can call.
 This information is useful if a) you want to create your own floating filter that is paired with a provided parent filter or b) you are just interested to know how the interaction works to help build your own filters and floating filters.

-- Set Filter: The floating set filter is not editable, thus no method is exposed on the parent filter for the floating filter to call.
+- Set Filter: The floating set filter is not editable, so no method is exposed on the parent filter for the floating filter to call.

 You could also call

 setModel() on the filters as an alternative.
 For

 example, you could build your own floating filter for the Set Filter that allows

 picking all European or Asian countries, or you could provide your own Number floating